System Design Space

 medium

-How to structure incident response as a discipline: on-call model, escalation policy, blameless postmortems and maturity metrics.
+The chapter frames incident management as a repeatable operating practice made of on-call duty, escalation policy, response roles, blameless postmortems, and maturity metrics.

 Practical value of this chapter